datajerk/ctf-write-ups/twctf2019/nothing_more_to_say/README.md

 > gef, peda, pwngdb, etc... are all nice extensions to GDB.

-At the top you'll observe a `SIGSEGV, Segmentation fault.` signal crashing `warmup`.
+At the top you'll observe a `SIGSEGV, Segmentation fault` signal crashing `warmup`.
 If you look at the stack you can see why; `rsp` has De Bruijn's wonderful garbage in it: `NADO...` (and more down the stack).
 What needs to be there is a valid address to return to, IOW, control of the Instruction Pointer (`rip`) has been achieved.
 Level up.

 To test, create a payload with just 8 `A`'s starting from `NADO...`: